 Bandipur Souvenir Station

-Here you can find a collection of stationery, clothing, furniture etc all designed on themes of wildlife and nature.
-One or the other item available here will become lifetime reminder of your amazing trip here.
-The place is located half a KM before the Tiger Reserve.
+Here you can find a collection of stationery, clothing, & furniture.
+All designed on themes of wildlife and nature.
+One or the other item available here will become a lifetime reminder of your amazing trip here.
+The place is located half a km before the Tiger Reserve.